-- 4. Loosen the three [3] screws to release the fan from the heat exchanger. - Reassemble the mixer and fan assembly in the reverse order.Ensure the O-Ring (4) is installed between the mixer and fan.
+- 4. Loosen the three screws to release the bi-venturi from the fan.
+Ensure the O-Ring is not damaged or deteriorating. - 5.
+Reassemble the bi-venturi and fan assembly in the reverse order.
+Ensure the O-Ring is installed between the bi-venturi and fan.

-Failure to replace damaged or deteriorating gaskets or O-Rings will result in exhaust gas leaks, substantial property damage, severe personal injury, or death.
+Failure to replace damaged or deteriorating gaskets or 0-Rings will result in exhaust gas leaks, substantial property damage, severe personal injury, or death.

-- 6. Reinstall the fan to the air inlet channel.
+- Reinstall the fan to the air inlet channel.
 Ensure the gasket is assembled between the fan and air inlet channel. - 7.
 Reconnect the gas line.
 Replace the sealing ring. - 8.
 Restore the electrical connections of the electrodes. - 9.
 Reinstall the support bracket of the pressure switch. - 10.
 Reinstall the silencer. - 11.
 Reinstall the air pressure switch. - 12.
 Reconnect the electrical connection of the air pressure switch.